Sinaptik-AI/pandas-ai/docs/getting-started.md

 ## Installation

-To use `pandasai`, first install it
+To use `pandasai`, first install it:

 ```console
 # Using poetry (recommended)